uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

   the advantage of following it is that the [reuse-tool](https://github.com/fsfe/reuse-tool) makes it then easy to verify and update license headers if you have many files from different sources.
+- If it does not make sense to have several files in your project (e.g. when incorporating something into a notebook), then add a note/comment about the license and where the code came from on top of the function.
 - Although it is not dictated by the license but it can still be nice to acknowledge the incorporated functions/code in your README/documentation and to cite their work if you publish a paper about your code.